compomics/peptide-shaker/README.md

 ### Converting Spectrum Data ###

-PeptideShaker currently only supports mgf files as the input format for the spectra.
-To convert your raw data to mgf we recommend using [msconvert](http://proteowizard.sourceforge.net) from [ProteoWizard](http://proteowizard.sourceforge.net).
+PeptideShaker supports mgf and mzML files as the input format for the spectra.
+To convert your raw data we recommend using [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) for Thermo raw files and [msconvert](http://proteowizard.sourceforge.net) from [ProteoWizard](http://proteowizard.sourceforge.net) for other raw file formats.

 [Go to top of page](#peptideshaker)